-10% discount available on a 7 night stay over New Year.
+15% discount available on a 7 night stay and 10% discount available on short breaks over New Year.

 For lovers of the great outdoors or those seeking a blissful escape from it all, the beautifully secluded location of Chaffinch Cottage offers good-life living where the landscape takes centre stage.